Spelkington/triangle/Laws/Constitution.md

 #### Bids for Membership

-Men who have shown an interest in becoming a Brother of our Chapter may receive a bid for membership if they show distinguished characters and values akin to the chosen ideals of our Fraternity by a [bid vote](#).
+Men who have shown an interest in becoming a Brother of our Chapter may receive a bid for membership by a [bid vote](#) from the Legislature of our Chapter.

 Members who receive and accept a bid for membership shall take the [Triangle Pledge Oath](#) and be granted the status of **New Member**.